johnsyweb/johnsyweb.github.io/_posts/2015-11-01-my-first-marathon.markdown

 parkrunning friends)!
 I gave him a wave and then I saw the clock above the finish line, it started with "3:57" and I knew if I kept going, not only would I have run 42.2km, I would have done so in under four hours and that would be the icing on the cake.
-The is [a video of me crossing the line](https://flic.kr/p/z48Mp4) and in it you can see just how overjoyed I was with this.
+There is [a video of me crossing the line](https://flic.kr/p/z48Mp4) and in it you can see just how overjoyed I was with this.